-Mount Tabor, completely isolated in the middle of the Esdrelon plain, with a height of 588 m and a vast platform on top, is the most representative mountain in Galilee.
-A pilgrim of the last century described it as follows: the mountain “rises before us like a moment of ecstasy that has taken on earthly form, like a kilometre stone of creation, like an altar of the earth that is itself a temple of God”.
+Mount Tabor is isolated in the middle of the Esdraelon plain, with a height of 588 m and a vast platform.
+It is the most representative mountain in Galilee.
+A pilgrim of the last century described it as follows: the mountain “rises before us like a moment of ecstasy that has taken on earthly form, like a milestone of creation, like an altar of the earth that is itself a temple of God.”

 On the Mount of Transfiguration, the prophet Moses and Elijah appeared to Peter, James, and John.
 It played an important role in biblical history, and tradition links it to the Transfiguration of our Saviour Jesus Christ.
-The mountain is strategically located on the ancient north-south main road and was an important fortress in the Greek, Roman and Crusader periods.
-The Evangelist Luke tells us that Moses and Elijah spoke to Christ about His Passion.
+The mountain is strategically located on the ancient north-south main road.
+It was an important fortress in the Greek, Roman, and Crusader periods.
+The Evangelist Luke tells us Moses and Elijah spoke to Christ about His Passion.
 The Holy Fathers say that Moses is said to have said, “You are the One whose passion I foreshadowed, slaying the lamb and celebrating the Passover.”

 But Mount Tabor is primarily linked to the Transfiguration of Christ.
-The Gospels do not name the mountain on which the event took place, but early Christian tradition considers it to be the place where Jesus revealed his radiance to the three disciples.
-Also Mount Tabor rises on the northeast side of the Yizreel Depression.
+The Gospels do not name the mountain on which the event took place.
+But early Christian tradition considers it to be where Jesus revealed his radiance to the three disciples.
+Also, Mount Tabor rises on the northeast side of the Yizreel Depression.

-On Mount Tabor, apart from the Triune God, there are five people.
-Next to Christ are two prominent Old Testament figures, the Prophet Moses and the Prophet Elijah, as well as the three disciples, Peter, James, and John.
-The former are representatives of the Old Testament, namely, one of the Law (Moses) and the other of the Prophets (Elijah), while the Apostles are representatives of the New Testament.
+Apart from the Triune God, there are five people on Mount Tabor.
+Next to Christ are two prominent Old Testament figures, the Prophet Moses and the Prophet Elijah.
+As well as the three disciples, Peter, James, and John.
+But the former are representatives of the Old Testament, namely, one of the Law (Moses).
+The other of the Prophets (Elijah), while the Apostles are representatives of the New Testament.

-According to the Gospels, Moses and Elijah appear to Jesus on the Mount of Transfiguration to see the Face of God.
+According to the Gospels, Moses and Elijah appeared to Jesus on the Mount of Transfiguration to see the Face of God.
 And behold, Moses and Elijah appeared to them, speaking to Him.
-And Peter answered and said to Jesus: Lord, it is good for us to be here; if you will, I will make three booths here: One for you, and one for Moses, and one for Elijah.
-And as he continued speaking, behold, a bright cloud overshadowed them, and behold a voice out of the cloud saying: “This is my beloved Son, in whom I am well pleased; listen to him.”
+And Peter answered and said to Jesus: Lord, it is good for us to be here; if you will, I will make three booths here: One for you, one for Moses, and one for Elijah.
+As he continued speaking, a bright cloud overshadowed them, and a voice out of the cloud said: “This is my beloved Son, in whom I am well pleased; listen to him.”
 And when the disciples heard it, they fell on their faces and were greatly afraid.
-And Jesus came to them, and touching them said to them: Arise and do not be afraid.
-And when they lifted their eyes, they saw no one but Jesus alone.
+And Jesus came to them, touching them, saying to them: Arise and do not be scared.
+When they lifted their eyes, they saw no one but Jesus alone.

-According to a tradition related by Origen, Christians on this mountain are said to have venerated the Transfiguration of the Lord, the first Christian shrines appearing in the 4th century, in the Byzantine period.
-So documents tell us that St Helen climbed Mount Tabor and, after discovering the site of the Transfiguration, built a church in honor of the Saviour and the three apostles.
+According to a tradition related to Origen, Christians on this mountain are said to have revered the Transfiguration of the Lord.
+The first Christian shrines appeared in the 4th century in the Byzantine period.
+So documents tell us that St Helen climbed Mount Tabor.
+After discovering the Transfiguration site, a church was built in honor of the Saviour and the three apostles.
 Also mentioned is a staircase with 4,340 stone steps leading up from the valley to the top of the mountain.

-- Another pilgrim, named Willibaldus, mentions that in the year 723, on Mount Tabor there was only one other church, dedicated “to Christ, Moses and Elijah”.
+- Another pilgrim, named Willibaldus, mentions that in the year 723.
+On Mount Tabor, only one other church was dedicated “to Christ, Moses, and Elijah.”

-- Today the Tabor or Transfiguration Mountain is home to two Christian monasteries, one Orthodox and one Franciscan.
-The Greek Orthodox monastery is located on the north-eastern side of the mountain, at the top of the plateau, while the Catholic one is on the southern side of the mountain.
+- Today, the Tabor or Transfiguration Mountain is home to two Christian monasteries, one Orthodox and one Franciscan.
+The Greek Orthodox monastery is located on the mountain’s northeastern side, at the top of the plateau.
+While the Catholic one is on the southern side of the hill.

-No one among mortals knows the exact place on Tabor where the Lord changed His face before the three disciples, Peter, James, and John.
-This remains a mystery of God for ages.
-But we all believe, feel and testify that here, on the summit of Tabor, Christ clothed himself in the glory of the Godhead, as far as “his disciples” who bore his flesh could comprehend.
+No one among mortals knows the exact place on Tabor.
+When the Lord changed His face before the three disciples, Peter, James, and John, this remained a mystery of God for ages.
+But we all believe, feel and testify here, on the summit of Tabor.
+Christ clothed himself in the glory of the Godhead as far as “his disciples” who bore his flesh could comprehend.
 How great are nature and the whole building, seen from Tabor!
 Let us remember the Gospel of the Lord’s Transfiguration.